montali/vrije-ai/Evolutionary Computing/Video lectures/H - Fitness evaluation and selection operators.md

 - A particular selection operator could be used for **both**
 - **Selection pressure** is important: if it's too strong, we may go towards local optimums, if it's too weak, we may degrade to random search
 - **Diversity** is crucial, and there are mechanisms available to preserve it

+Note that **fitness function** and **objective function may not be the same**: for example, you could have an objective function that you want to transform to get a more stable, more interesting, easier fitness function.
+They tipically are the same, as you want to optimize the objective function, but don't take that for granted.